Kruchy1980/codewars-excercises/Function_&_ Methodes/functions&methodes.md

 17. A push() - Array.push() method - A
 18. A filter() - Array.filter() method - A
 19. A some() - Array.some() method - A
-20. M Math.floor() - Rounding down MAth.method - M
+20. M Math.ceil() - Rounding down MAth.method - M

 # Methodes: